 For other useful recommendations and helpful hints about visiting tribal lands, visit our Travel Tips page.

-You can learn a little more from the links below about what to do and buy when visiting Arizona’s American-Indian communities.
+You can learn a little more from the links below about what to do and buy when visiting American Indian communities in Arizona.